 NEW!
 Black Camden Oral History Project

 The Black Camden Oral History Project aims to preserve the history of African American life and activism in Camden, New Jersey.
 This is a new project led by Kendra Boyd, Assistant Professor of History at Rutgers–Camden, and Jesse Bayker, Digital Archivist at the Scarlet and Black Research Center.
-Two interviews have been added to Black Voices at Rutgers as a preview.
+Four interviews have been added to Black Voices at Rutgers as a preview.
 Interviews conducted in 2022 are currently being transcribed and will be added to the website in the coming months.

 We are currently recruiting participants for oral history interviews, and we invite African American residents of Camden and alumni of Rutgers–Camden to contact us so we can record your story.

 - Black Camden Oral History Project - participant recruitment and FAQs

 - Rutgers Alumni News story about the project